-The School of Business Administration at UM is Montana’s premier business education program.
+The College of Business at UM is Montana’s premier business education program.
 The School is home to the only MBA program in the state and houses one of only two university-based World Trade Centers.

 Points of Pride

 - Eleven faculty fellowships, distinguished faculty fellowships and professorships attract world-class faculty to the UM School of Business Administration.